 • The characters can cause a diversion to drag the clerk away from the computer, giving them time to use it.
 Suitable diversions include having a loud argument, knocking over a shelf of videos or crashing through the front window.
 Such a distraction pulls the clerk away from the computer for no more than a minute.
 A successful Perception + Computer roll (difficulty 6) retrieves Shaker's name and address before the clerk turns away from the distraction.
-If this fails, the character may roll Dexterity + Stealth roll against the clerk's Perception + Alertness (5) to step away from the computer without being spots the character and immediately threatens to call the police.
-The characters can tell the clerk that they're looking for the owner of the membership card and fabricate a reason to explain why.
+If this fails, the character may roll Dexterity + Stealth roll against the clerk's Perception + Alertness (5) to step away from the computer without being seen.
+If the clerk achieves more successes than the character, he spots the character and immediately threatens to call the police.

+• The characters can tell the clerk that they're looking for the owner of the membership card and fabricate a reason to explain why.
 A successful Manipulation + Subterfuge or Manipulation + Intimidation (difficulty 7) eventually overcomes the clerk's reticence to divulge the information, if the story is plausible.
 A less plausible story raises the difficulty to 8, while a ludicrous story given little thought raises it to 9.
 The clerk takes some serious convincing; don't just give the characters their information for a single roll of the dice.